Jurassic Park: Development

 It eventually became clear to Spielberg that Jurassic Park would require more time in development, in order to determine the effects needed to create the dinosaurs.
-He shifted focus to his 1991 film Hook, while continuing to monitor progress on Jurassic Park, including script revisions.
-The art department went on an eight-month hiatus from Jurassic Park to work on the 1992 film Death Becomes Her, another Universal film.
+He shifted focus to his film Hook, while continuing to monitor progress on Jurassic Park, including script revisions.
+The art department went on an eight-month hiatus from Jurassic Park to work on Death Becomes Her, another Universal film.
 After completing Hook, Spielberg wanted Schindler's List to be his next film.
 Sid Sheinberg, president of Music Corporation of America (Universal's parent company at the time) gave the greenlight to Schindler's List on the condition that Spielberg make Jurassic Park first.
 Set designs began to be finalized in January 1992; a hotel was among locations at the fictional park that would be cut from the film.
 The film's budget is disputed; some sources place it at $63 million, while others, including Spielberg, have stated that the budget was $56 million.

 Kathleen Kennedy, who co-founded Amblin Entertainment with Spielberg, would serve as a producer on Jurassic Park alongside Gerald Molen, who had worked with Amblin in the past.
 Kennedy handled the creative aspects of the project, while Molen managed production-related elements.
 Dean Cundey, the cinematographer for Hook, would rejoin Spielberg for Jurassic Park, signing on to the project relatively late in pre-production.
 However, he had followed the film's progress through an association with Carter; both had worked on Death Becomes Her.
 Cundey described his cinematography as "a realistic, crisp, color-saturated look," aligning with Spielberg's vision for the film.
 He described the look of the film as "heightened reality", with unrealistically dramatic lighting and imagery, but without diffusion or camera filters.
 He explained that one of his largest challenges working on the film was balancing the necessity of the effects crew of placing dinosaurs primarily in shadow, Spielberg's penchant for dramatic imagery, and the audience's expectation of realism.
 Michael Kahn, Spielberg's longtime film editor, would also return for Jurassic Park.